simonhasan/4cscc-lab-manual/student-book/_build/html/_sources/lessons-micropython/onboard-components/onboard-components-00-intro.md

 5. **Compass**: A sensor that detects the direction of the Earth's magnetic field, providing compass functionality and orientation sensing capabilities.
 6. **Light Sensor**: A sensor that measures the intensity of ambient light in the surrounding environment, enabling the micro:bit to respond to changes in lighting conditions.
 7. **Temperature Sensor**: A sensor that measures the ambient temperature, allowing the micro:bit to detect temperature changes and provide temperature-related functionality.

+In this season, the onboard components will be used to make a fidget device   TODO:EXPLAIN LAB